 Other topics that demand active communication and cooperation to keep finances in marriage on track:

-There are many external factors that can impact financial sharing between couples and cause financial discontent, such as the economy and the changing nature of work.
+Many external factors can impact financial sharing between couples and cause financial discontent, such as the economy and the changing nature of work.
 Stock market volatility is another factor outside couples’ control that affects those who rely on stock option compensation or securities as a source of income.

 Building a strong foundation for finance in marriage is key to tackling money-related challenges.
-And, the best way to bolster your family’s financial footing is to follow the “Three C’s”: Communicate, Collaborate and Control.
+The best way to bolster your family’s financial footing is to follow the “Three C’s”: Communicate, Collaborate, and Control.

 Head of Wealth and Asset Management at Figure, a San Francisco Bay area financial technology company with the mission of leveraging blockchain, AI and advanced analytics.
+Share this page: